 Apply consistent cutting techniques: square torch, correct height, steady acceleration, and clean work clamp.
 Pair feed rates with nozzle size and duty cycle.

-Prioritize equipment maintenance—dry consumables, clean nozzles, solid grounds—so programmed IPM translates into predictable, code-compliant cuts.
+Focus on equipment maintenance.
+Dry consumables, clean nozzles, and solid grounds ensure programmed IPM translates into predictable, code-compliant cuts.

 Air Supply and Pressure Requirements by Cut Range